jhonatan09/SpaceXTest/README.md

     Enzyme:
         npm install enzyme

-## Test files are in each component folder:
+## Test files are in each component folder

 # what's needed for run that project: